Cowboy culture

-Western lifestyle or cowboy culture is the lifestyle, or behaviorisms, of, and resulting from the influence of, the (often romanticized) attitudes, ethics and history of the American Western cowboy.
-In the present day these influences affect this sector of the population's choice of recreation, clothing, and consumption of goods.
+Cowboy culture is the set of behaviors, preferences, and appearances associated with (or resulting from the influence of) the attitudes, ethics, and history of the American cowboy.
+The term can describe the content or stylistic appearance of an artistic representation, often built on romanticized impressions of the wild west, or certain aspects of people's lifestyle, such as their choices in recreation (including enjoyment of Western movies and music), apparel, and western or southwestern cuisine.

 Origins

-The origins of cowboy culture go back to the Spanish who settled in New Mexico and later Texas bringing cattle.
-Prior to the 19th century, ranchers were primarily Spanish while those working it were Indigenous.
-By the late 1800s, one in three cowboys were Mexican and brought to the lifestyle its iconic symbols of hats, bandanas, spurs, stirrups, lariat, and lasso.
+The origins of cowboy culture go back to the Spanish vaqueros who settled in Santa Fe de Nuevo México and Spanish Texas, bringing cattle.
+By the late 1800s, one in three cowboys were Mexican, and brought to the lifestyle its iconic symbols of hats, bandanas, spurs, stirrups, lariat, and lasso.
 With westward movement brought many distinct ethnicities all with their own cultural traditions.
 Welsh Americans, as one example, had a history in Wales of cattle and sheep droving, that incorporated well into ranch work.

+Mythologizing

+In the late 19th century, folk tales about cowboys and attempts to commercialize on cowboy life by selling exaggerated ideas of it in novels and fashion became popular.

 Dime novels

 Beginning in the 1860s, dime novels began sharing erroneous and highly romanticized tales of the West, feeding the public's interest in the trade and life West of the Mississippi.